-Starting from the intermediate representation extracted from GCC, Bambu performs further analyses and builds additional internal representations, such as Call Graph, Control Flow Graphs, Data Flow Graphs and Program Dependence Graphs.
+Starting from the intermediate representation extracted from GCC/Clang, Bambu performs further analyses and builds additional internal representations, such as Call Graph, Control Flow Graphs, Data Flow Graphs and Program Dependence Graphs.

 Some of these steps are the same applied in a software compilation flow (e.g., data flow analysis, loop recognition, dead code elimination, constant propagation, etc.).

 One relevant specific optimizations performed by Bambu during this phase is the optimization of multiplications and divisions by a constant.

 These operations are typically transformed into operations that use only shifts and adds to improve area and timing.

 Another analysis performed at this stage is the Bitwidth Analysis that aims to reduce the number of bits required by datapath operators.

 This is a very important optimization because it impacts all non-functional requirements (e.g. performance, area, power) of a design, without affecting its behavior.

 Differently from general-purpose processor compilers, which are designed to target a processor with a fixed-sized datapath (usually 32 or 64 bits), a hardware compiler can exploit specialization by generating custom-size operators (i.e. functional units) and registers.
 As a direct consequence, we can select the minimal number of bits required for an operation and/or storage of the specific algorithm, which in turn leads to minimal space used for registers, smaller functional units that translate into less area, less power, and shorter critical paths.

 However, this analysis cannot be usually completely automated since it often requires specific knowledge of the algorithm and the input datasets.